nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Usage

-The activity diagram below illustrates the workflow of patient `ListCommand` behaves when executed by a user when they enter `patient list` as a command.
+The activity diagram below illustrates the workflow of patient `EditCommand` behaves when executed by a user when they enter `patient edit ` as a command.

 <img src="images/patient/EditPatientActivityDiagram.png" width="550" />

+Given below is an example usage scenario and how **Editing a Patient** mechanism behaves at each step.

 <img src="images/patient/EditPatientSequenceDiagram.png" width="550" />

+Within the `EditCommandParser#parse`, the following methods in `ParserUtil` will be invoked to help with the parsing:
+`ID` of the Patient must be valid.

 ### Deleting a Patient